PowerEdgeR710/unproxmox/readme.md

 1. Reboot your system to apply the changes.

 ## Optional steps:
-1. Join the E5-Compute Discord community: https://discord.gg/compute
-2. Star the GitHub repository for updates and contributions!
+1. Star the GitHub repository for updates and contributions!